Jimmyfevrier/osticket-prereqs/README.md

 Username: _______
 Password: ____________

-Note: Make sure to save every username and password in a notepad/text.file.
-Also to turn Stop or delete VM if you are testing or using them temporarily, in doing so you won't get overcharge when not in use.
+<h3> Keeping personal data secured </h3>

+Note: Make sure to save every username and password is secured within a security Key and/or encrypted filed dedicated in securing passwords.
+As well, Treat each VM as a like a real PC by installing anit-virus within each VM and keep it's operating system updated.
+Avoid storing personal data in test VMs, and limit users accounts so not every account has Admin controls.

 <p><h2> Azure Subscription </h2></p>
 <p>
-  I made an Azure Subscription.
+  I enrolled in a free Azure Subscription.
 Then I Add a new Virtual Machine (VM) </p>
   <p>
-  Note: I can  create a Resource group by either creating the VM option or from creating a Resource group first by creating the VM.
-From there I after selecting the plan and creating a Username and Password.
-The plan is to create one VM to practice installing osTicket app, so I made my VM using Windows 10.
-After excuting the VM,I needed to log into the VM using a Remote Desk top
+  Note: I can create a Resource group within it's options or in the creating the VM process.
+Also Stop or delete VM you are testing or temporarily using once done (in doing so you won't get overcharge when not in use).

+- I then select the type of VM I want to run and created a Username and Password.

+After excuting the VM, I logged into the VM using a Microsoft Remote Desktop.
   </p>
- <p> **Log into the VM with Remote Desktop </p>
+ <p> **Logging into the VM with Micsrosoft Remote Desktop </p>

 <img width="609" alt="Image" src="https://github.com/user-attachments/assets/49dec238-c909-439e-a02d-f179c92f1302" />

-Within the VM (osticket-vm), download the [osTicket-Installation-Files.zip](https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD) and unzip it onto your desktop.
+Within the VM (osticket-vm) file, I download the [osTicket-Installation-Files.zip](https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD) and unzip it onto your desktop.
 The folder should be called “osTicket-Installation-Files”
-We will use the files in this folder to install osTicket.
+I used the files in this folder to install osTicket.

 <h2>Installation Steps</h2>